 The Regent Taipei often feels less like a city hotel than an urban resort.
 Eight world-class restaurants pepper the hotel including the fine dining restaurants Mihan Honke (Japanese) and Silks (Chinese).
 To rejuvenate after a long day of sightseeing, pamper yourself at the Wellspring Spa, a relaxing getaway in an otherwise hectic city.

-Taipei Attractions Near The Regent Taipei
+Attractions Near Regent Taipei

 Stroll for less than 20 minutes from The Regent Taipei Hotel to enjoy the Taiwanese food extravaganza at Ningxia Night Market.
 Or hop onto the MRT at nearby Zhongshan Station, heading 4 stations up to Jiantian to wander into Taipei’s night market granddaddy, Shilin Night Market.

 Even closer via MRT (Yuanshan Station) is Taipei Expo Park, full of museums and pavilions you can’t help but want to explore.
 At the same station exit, two of Taipei’s most beautiful temples, Bao’an Temple and Confucius Temple, lie just two blocks away.